himanshuk-dev/Testimonials/README.md

 [(Back to top)](#table-of-contents)

 # Development
-- Start by creating index HTML and its styling which will be same for both the ways of color flip.
+- Start by creating index HTML and its styling.
-- Create JavaScript which picks random color in case of pre-selected color generated and modifies the DOM element to change the background color to the random color picked from array.
+- Create JavaScript which modifies the DOM element to pick an element from array.
 This is done by using even listener for click even on the button.
-- For hex code generator, create a duplicate of index file and name it as hex.html
-- Javascript involves picking a random number from array which concatenates together to form a hex code.
-This is then displayed as background color using an eve listener for click event on the button.
+- Javascript involves incrementing the counter and picking corresponding element from array which cotains information like author, job title and bio.
+This is then displayed using an event listener for click event on the button.

 [(Back to top)](#table-of-contents)